Ukrainian Euromaidan protesters being taught to fight Russia for Crimea (Photo by Henry Langston)

 You call that united?
 The western and eastern Ukrainians hate each other.
 All those youngsters were "zapadențî" [a derogative slur for western Ukrainians] and were bought off with cash, because they don't even have jobs.
 Everybody protested on the Maidan for the Orange Revolution in 2004, but now a new generation has replaced them and they don't even know their own history.
 You have to know your own history.

-So that you don't mistakes repeated from the past?
+So that you don't repeat mistakes from the past?

 Sooner or later you'll repeat it.
 People don't learn from their own or others' mistakes.
 The scenario in Moldova in 2009 was identical, and there were losses back then, too.
 It's unclear where everything is heading.
 To a better life?
 Maybe, but at what price?